Anywhere-fitness-6-front-end/back-end/README.md

 - **rollbackh**: Rolls back migrations in the Heroku database.
 - **databaseh**: Interact with the Heroku database from the command line using psql.
 - **seedh**: Runs all seeds in the Heroku database.

-## Hot Tips

-- Figure out the connection to the database and deployment before writing any code.

-- If you need to make changes to a migration file that has already been released to Heroku, follow this sequence:

-  1. Roll back migrations in the Heroku database
-  2. Deploy the latest code to Heroku
-  3. Migrate the Heroku database to the latest

-- If your frontend devs are clear on the shape of the data they need, you can quickly build provisional endpoints that return mock data.
-They shouldn't have to wait for you to build the entire backend.

-- Keep your endpoints super lean: the bulk of the code belongs inside models and other middlewares.

-- Validating and sanitizing client data using a library is much less work than doing it manually.

-- Revealing crash messages to clients is a security risk, but during development it's helpful if your frontend devs are able to tell you what crashed.

-- PostgreSQL comes with [fantastic built-in functions](https://hashrocket.com/blog/posts/faster-json-generation-with-postgresql) for hammering rows into whatever JSON shape.

-- If you want to edit a migration that has already been released but don't want to lose all the data, make a new migration instead.
-This is a more realistic flow for production apps: prod databases are never migrated down.
-We can migrate Heroku down freely only because there's no valuable data from customers in it.
-In this sense, Heroku is acting more like a staging environment than production.

-- If your fronted devs are interested in running the API locally, help them set up PostgreSQL & pgAdmin in their machines, and teach them how to run migrations in their local.
-This empowers them to (1) help you troubleshoot bugs, (2) obtain the latest code by simply doing `git pull` and (3) work with their own data, without it being wiped every time you roll back the Heroku db.
-Collaboration is more fun and direct, and you don't need to deploy as often.